Common Hackberry – Celtis Occidentalis: Edible & Medicinal Uses of the Wartiest Tree

 Highbush Cranberry - Viburnum Opulus

-In Ojibwe, aniibimin.
-Not a true cranberry, highbush cranberry is just as tart.
+Not a true cranberry, highbush cranberry (Viburnum opulus) is just as tart.
 It’s related to blueberries.
-Sometimes it’s called viburnum opulus var. americanum (trilobum).
+Sometimes it’s called Viburnum opulus var. americanum (trilobum).
 Opulus is the European relation, commonly called “guelder rose” in those parts.
-I find it way more often than the native species.
-Our county is full of maple leafed looking plants. …
+In the wild, I almost 100% find the European version here instead of the native species.
+Our county is full …

 Read more